hpb0412/khoasolo/src/content/posts/migrating-from-vue-cli-to-vite.md

 requireAll(req)
 ```

-This code means load all svg files in svg directory and its sub dirs.
+This code means load all `.svg` files in the svg directory and its sub dirs.

 If you throw a new svg into this folder, it will be automatically available to the system.

+> Cool, isn't it???

 Well...!!!
 Vite doesn't have `require.context`.